Squeezable Homemade Toothpaste

 Q. What type of container is best for this?

-I personally use goToobs which are medical grade silicon and great for re-using, traveling and squeezing without worry of plastic leaching in to the toothpaste or metal deactivating the bentonite clay.
-I’ve had one of these and it has lasted a year and is still going strong.
+I use GoToobs which are made with FDA approved silicone.
+They’re great for re-using, traveling, and squeezing without worrying about plastic leaching into the toothpaste.
+I’ve had one of these and for over a year and it’s still going strong.
 I also use them for my oil cleansing blend when traveling since they don’t leak.

 Ever made your own toothpaste or oral health products?
 How did it go?
 Share below!